jeroenhe/node-red-contrib-openhab3/README.md

 - <kbd>msg.topic</kbd> : "RawEvent"
 - <kbd>msg.payload</kbd> :  raw (unprocessed) event for the selected item

+##### - openhab2-in2

+Listens to state changes of a selected openHAB Item and actively gets state value at startup.

+*Configuration:*
+- Name : Optionally specify a name
+- Controller : Select the openHAB controller
+- Item : Select the Item to monitor
+- Changed : Only send a message when the state changes

+*Messages injected in NodeRED flows (2 channels):*

+Channel 1:
+- <kbd>msg.item</kbd> : the item's itemname (not label)
+- <kbd>msg.topic</kbd> : "StateEvent"
+- <kbd>msg.payload</kbd> : the new state of the selected item

+Channel 2:
+- <kbd>msg.item</kbd> : the item's itemname (not label)
+- <kbd>msg.topic</kbd> : "RawEvent"
+- <kbd>msg.payload</kbd> :  raw (unprocessed) event for the selected item

 ##### - openhab2-monitor

 Monitors the openhab2-controller node.